Julian Assange's extradition to U.S. on spying charges approved by U.K. government

 "Nor have they found that extradition would be incompatible with his human rights, including his right to a fair trial and to freedom of expression, and that whilst in the U.S. he will be treated appropriately, including in relation to his health."

-The decision is a big moment in Assange's years-long battle to avoid facing trial in the U.S. - though not necessarily the end of the tale.
-Assange has 14 days to appeal.
+The decision is a big moment in Assange's years-long battle to avoid facing trial in the U.S. — though not necessarily the end of the tale.
+Assange has 14 days to appeal, and his wife Stella Assange vowed after the government's announcement on Friday to "fight this."

+"We're going to use every appeal avenue," she told reporters in London on Friday.
+"I'm going to spend every waking hour fighting for Julian until he is free, until justice is served."

 A British judge approved the extradition in April, leaving the final decision to the government.
 The ruling came after a legal battle that went all the way to the U.K. Supreme Court.